-If you live in an active household, you probably want a dog that can keep up with you on runs or hikes, while a less active family will want to avoid bringing home a dog that could become destructive
+If you live in an active household, you probably want a dog that can keep up with you on runs or hikes, while a less active family will want to avoid bringing home a dog that could become destructive if not properly exercised.

 Keep in mind that a dog who is not given the activity they need will likely become bored and restless, which could lead to destructive or inappropriate behavior.
 Exercise needs are important both for your dog’s physical and mental health.

-many dogs enjoy high energy play like fetch or tug, it is important to consider how well your dog will calm down when playtime is over.
+While many dogs enjoy high energy play like fetch or tug, it is important to consider how well your dog will calm down when playtime is over.
 Most owners will get frustrated with a dog who continually brings you items to play fetch, or constantly tries to chase you around the house.

 Some breeds are prone to barking a lot if they are excited (such as when someone knocks on the door) or bored (if they are left home alone for long periods of time).
 If you have neighbors close by, or a low tolerance for barking, a loud dog is probably something you want to avoid.